huggingface/blog/bloom-megatron-deepspeed-technology.md

 There are 6 main groups of people to thank:

 1. The HuggingFace's BigScience team who dedicated more than half a dozen full time employees to figure out and run the training from inception to the finishing line and provided and paid for all the infrastructure beyond the JeanZay's compute.
-2. The Microsoft DeepSpeed team, who developed DeepSpeed and later integrated it with Megatron-LM, and whose developers spent many weeks working on the needs of the project and provided lots of awesome practical experiential advice before and during the training
+2. The Microsoft DeepSpeed team, who developed DeepSpeed and later integrated it with Megatron-LM, and whose developers spent many weeks working on the needs of the project and provided lots of awesome practical experiential advice before and during the training.
 3. The NVIDIA Megatron-LM team, who developed Megatron-LM and who were super-helpful answering our numerous questions and providing first class experiential advice.
-4. The IDRIS / GENCI team managing the JeanZay supercomputer, who donating to the project an insane amount of compute and a great system administration support
+4. The IDRIS / GENCI team managing the JeanZay supercomputer, who donated to the project an insane amount of compute and a great system administration support.
 5. The PyTorch team who created a super powerful framework, on which the rest of the software was based, and who were very supportive to us during the preparation for the training, fixing multiple bugs and improving the usability of the PyTorch components we relied on during the training.
 6. The volunteers in the BigScience Engineering workgroup

-It'd be very difficult to name all the amazing people who contributed to the engineering side of the project, so I will just name a few key people outside of HuggingFace who were the engineering foundation of this project for the last 14 months:
+It'd be very difficult to name all the amazing people who contributed to the engineering side of the project, so I will just name a few key people outside of Hugging Face who were the engineering foundation of this project for the last 14 months:

 Olatunji Ruwase, Deepak Narayanan, Jeff Rasley, Jared Casper and Rémi Lacroix